Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Associate Clinical Director, Inflammatory Bowel Disease Center

-Eric A. Vasiliauskas, MD is Associate Clinical Director of the Inflammatory Bowel Disease Center at Cedars-Sinai and a member of the F. Widjaja Foundation Inflammatory Bowel and Immunobiology Research Institute.
+Eric Vasiliauskas, MD is the Associate Clinical Director of the Inflammatory Bowel Disease Center at Cedars-Sinai and a member of the F. Widjaja Foundation Inflammatory Bowel and Immunobiology Research Institute.

-Dr. Vasiliauskas has served on the Professional Education Committee of the Crohn's and Colitis Foundation of America (CCFA) and is currently serving on the Pediatric IBD Committee of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN).
-He is also a member of the American Gastroenterological Society.
-He has written numerous articles for such peer-reviewed publications as Gastroenterology, Gut, Diseases of the Colon and Rectum, Digestive Diseases and Sciences, Inflammatory Bowel Diseases and American Journal of Gastroenterology.
+Dr. Vasiliauskas has served on both the Professional Education Committee and the Patient Education Committee of the Crohn's and Colitis Foundation of America (CCFA), as well as the Pediatric IBD Committee of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN).
+He is also a member of the American Gastroenterological Association.
+He has written numerous articles for such peer-reviewed publications as Gastroenterology, Gut, Diseases of the Colon and Rectum, Digestive Diseases and Sciences, Inflammatory Bowel Diseases, American Journal of Gastroenterology, Alimentary Pharmacology & Therapeutics and others.

 Dr. Vasiliauskas earned his bachelor's degree from the University of Illinois, Champaign-Urbana and his medical degree from the University of Illinois College of Medicine in Rockford.
-After a general pediatrics internship and residency at Children's Hospital Los Angeles, Dr. Vasiliauskas completed a pediatric gastroenterology and nutrition fellowship at Children's Hospital, Cedars-Sinai Medical Center, Los Angeles County + University of Southern California Medical Center, Harbor-UCLA Medical Center and at Martin Luther King, Jr./Charles R. Drew Medical Center in Los Angeles.
-He also completed a two-year fellowship specifically in inflammatory bowel disease at Cedars-Sinai Medical Center.
+After a general pediatrics internship and residency at Children's Hospital Los Angeles, Dr. Vasiliauskas completed a pediatric gastroenterology and nutrition fellowship at Children's Hospital, Cedars-Sinai, Los Angeles County-University of Southern California Medical Center, Harbor-UCLA Medical Center and at Martin Luther King, Jr./Charles R. Drew Medical Center in Los Angeles.
+He completed a two-year fellowship specifically in inflammatory bowel disease at Cedars-Sinai.
+He is an Associate Professor of Medicine and Pediatrics at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).

 Click here for a list of Dr. Vasiliauskas' research articles.